 While in seminary, Dave and his family attended St. Philip’s, believing strongly in the vision and principles instilled in their leaders and the congregation.
 Though he was called to ministries outside of Pittsburgh after graduation, in 2010 St. Philip’s asked Dave and his wife Janelle to return to Moon Township and join the staff.

 He serves as the director of St. Philip’s Mission Shaped Communities.
-These groups are designed to encourage people to learn more about God, each another, and to enable mission.
+These groups are designed to encourage people to learn more about God, each other, and to enable mission.
 He counts it a privilege to teach and preach regularly both during weekend services and at other events in the life of the church.
 Dave also leads the team of people who help with our newcomers’ class “Welcome to St. Philip’s,” which invites those new to the church to learn more about St. Philip’s through dinner, fellowship, and instruction.

 Dave’s desire is that St. Philip’s is a place where people can be part of a worshiping community, where members and friends share life together both inside and outside of the walls of the church.
 Importantly, he believes St. Philip’s is a place where all should feel welcome, regardless of how clean or messy life might be, a place where no one feels unworthy or undeserving of what Jesus offers in the gospel.

 Married in 1999, the Hendricksons have lived as far away as England, but are happy to make Pittsburgh home.
-They have two amazing boys who keep them physically and mentally fit.
+They have three amazing boys who keep them physically and mentally fit.
 A native of Pittsburgh, Dave’s a life-long fan of the Black and Gold, whether worn by the Steelers, the Penguins, the Pirates, or the Spirit — remember them?